PetchMa/PetchMa/README.md

 # Hey there! 👋

-I'm a third year undergrad @UofT and **[Laidlaw Scholar](https://laidlawscholars.network/users/peter-ma)**.
+I'm a fourth year undergrad @UofT and **[Laidlaw Scholar](https://laidlawscholars.network/users/peter-ma)**.
 Broadly speaking, I'm interested in ML for scientific discovery in the physical sciences.

 **Research Projects:**